-Participants must register on the contest page and send the video to email@example.com
+Participants must register on the contest page and send the report to firstname.lastname@example.org

 Students between 5 and 10 years old can also apply for the Dark Skies Rangers Drawing contest.

-The registration and the video must be submitted until June 14, 2019.
-Only the videos submitted by the deadline will be considered in the contest.
+The registration and the report must be submitted until June 17, 2022.
+Only the reports submitted by the deadline will be considered in the contest.

 JURY AND EVALUATION CRITERIA